What is a grid connect solar power system ?

 The strength of the solar energy (radiation) available depends on the time of year, the time of day, and the latitude of the generation point.
 The amount of energy generated can be further affected by the amount of dust and water vapour in the air, the amount of cloud cover and any shading of the solar panels.

-Does roof orientation really matter?
+Does roof orientation really matter with solar panel systems.

 Most certainly.
 For example, a system with solar panels facing in a westerly direction will generate far less than one with a northerly aspect.